🤑 You have $200 tuition credit

 6 WEEKS

-6 PM BST
+7 PM BST

-WHO THIS COURSE IS FOR
+THIS COURSE IS FOR YOU, IF...

 • YOU ARE A DEPUTY/JUNIOR PRODUCTION MANAGER

 Struggling to get a grip on budgets, schedules, or safety?
-This theatre production course equips you to master the full production lifecycle, build airtight plans, and confidently lead creative and technical teams through every stage of the show.
+This theatre production course equips you to master the full production lifecycle, build airtight documentation, and confidently lead creative and technical teams through every stage of the show.

 • YOU ARE A PM LOOKING TO SHARPEN YOUR SKILLS

-• YOU ARE A THEATRE PRO
+• YOU ARE A THEATRE PROFESSIONAL

 YOUR ASCENT STARTS HERE

-This is your showstopper moment: Manage the next West End hit.
+This is your showstopper moment.

 ABOUT THE COURSE